 SASS members now have the ability to make their mandatory superannuation contributions to the fund as either pre-tax (salary sacrifice) or post-tax contributions.
 This decision can impact personal income tax positions, access to the government co-contribution, and the amount of tax liable to be paid as a lump-sum death benefit.
 The member’s taxable income and their concessional and non-concessional contribution caps are also relevant.
 Professional advice can ensure you structure this to maximise the advantage for your particular circumstances.

 One of the beauties of the SASS scheme is that the EFB (which forms a large proportion of the benefit) isn’t impacted by the stock market or investment returns.
 However, the personal account is.

 Members have a choice of four different investment options: cash; conservative; balanced; and growth.
 Age, tolerance of risk, and proximity to retirement are key factors to consider when making this choice.
 It is important to note that for deferred SASS members their entire benefit is impacted by the investment option selected.

 Other defined benefit schemes also have their complexities.
 This highlights the benefit of seeking specialist advice from a financial planner who is experienced in how they work and dedicated to getting the best possible result for you.
 The best time to do this is now.
 Based on the example above, maximising your benefit when you retire involves planning over time.

-If you would like to explore your options with someone who knows their way around the intricacies of defined benefit schemes, give Lachlan Ashelford a call on (02) 4969 6600 to book in for a complimentary chat.
+If you would like to explore your options with someone who knows their way around the intricacies of defined benefit schemes, contact Lachlan Ashelford in the form below or call on (02) 4969 6600 to book in for a complimentary chat.